UK vs US Tax Rates | Compare Income Taxes

 – £150,000/$187,500 income = 45% UK Vs24% US

-You would suggest that you pay more taxes in the United Kindom than you do in the United States.
-That would be true if you live in tax-free states such as Texas and Florida.
-However, if you live in California or New York you may pay more taxes in the United States.
+You might pay more taxes in the United Kingdom than in the United States if you live in tax-free states such as Texas and Florida.
+However if you live in California or New York you may pay more taxes in the United States.

-Our tax estimator UK tool is designed to give you a preliminary understanding of your potential tax obligations in the UK.
-This tool considers various factors such as income levels, domicile status, and applicable deductions to provide an estimated tax calculation.
+Our tax estimator UK tool can give you a preliminary understanding of your potential tax obligations in the UK.
+It considers various factors such as income levels, domicile status, and applicable deductions to provide an estimated tax calculation.
 It’s a valuable resource for anyone planning to move to the UK from the USA.

 Staying on top of key tax dates and forms is crucial.
 The UK’s tax year runs from April 6th to April 5th of the following year, with the self-assessment tax return (SA100) due by January 31st.